HelloRobCourse/hellorobcourse.github.io/mbot/index.md

 To configure a new robot, you must first flash a new SD card with the robot's image.
 You will need:
 1. A way to read and write to a Micro SD card (you can use a laptop with an SD card slot or a USB adapter),
-2. The download link for the image for your course.
+2. The latest version of the [HelloRob RPi OS Image](https://drive.google.com/drive/folders/1NCLzH3KEpuqEV0LdHzwZG5OHd8vmD7jt?usp=drive_link){:target="_blank"} (check with your instructor to make sure they do not have a custom image for you to use).

 To flash the image, follow these instructions: